jembi/openhim-docs/docs/api/visualizer/create.md

   Copy the below code at the bottom of your nodejs script that handles the authentication of the OpenHIM headers as described in the [authentication section](../introduction/authentication.md).

-  Replace the `openhimOptions` values with the correct implementation details and supply the `jsonData` payload to submit
+  Replace the `openhimOptions` values with the correct implementation details and supply the `SampleData` payload to submit

   ```javascript
   // append below code to the "openhim-api.js" script containing the authentication methods.